da4all/da4all.github.io/_pages/methodology.md

 # Guiding Design Approach

-In thinking about data advocacy as a complex literacy practice, the Data Advocacy for All team came to realize that learning how to enact effective data advocacy demands learning in three key domains.
-Our toolkit is organized according to these three literacy domains.
+> _A literacy domain is a specific area or aspect of literacy development that encompasses certain mindsets, abilities, and practices that enable one to advocate with data in meaningful, ethical, and transformative ways._

-To be clear, in the context of this project, a literacy domain can be understood as a specific area or aspect of literacy development that encompasses certain mindsets, abilities, and practices that enable one to advocate with data in meaningful, ethical, and transformative ways.
+Data Advocacy for All has designed our toolkit around three key literacy domains in which students need to gain experience to develop the critical-rhetorical capacities to ethically and effectively work with data to instigate social change.

-When it comes to data advocacy, we have identified three crucial literacy domains in which students need to gain experience in order to develop the critical-rhetorical capacities to ethically and effectively work with data to instigate social change.
-As evident in the chart below, we identify these three broad domains as [Understanding Data]({{site.baseurl}}/understanding-data/), [Processing Data]({{site.baseurl}}/processing-data/), and [Persuading with Data]({{site.baseurl}}/persuading-with-data/), and in each arena, we have identified four subdomains:
+We identify these three broad domains as [Understanding Data]({{site.baseurl}}/understanding-data/), [Processing Data]({{site.baseurl}}/processing-data/), and [Persuading with Data]({{site.baseurl}}/persuading-with-data/), and in each arena, we have identified four subdomains:

 <img src="../assets/img/literacy-domains.png" alt="The graphic is titled 'Literacy Domains of Data Advocacy.'
 Beneath that heading, there are three primary domains: (1) Understanding Data, (2) Processing Data, and (3) Persuading with Data.
 Under each domain are four subdomains.
 Under (1) Understanding Data, there are the following subdomains: (1a) Defining Data, (1b) Critiquing Data, (1c) Acting Ethically with Data, and (1d) Thinking Rhetorically about Data.
 Under (2) Processing Data, there are the following subdomains: (2a) Collecting Data, (2b) Preparing Data, (2c) Analyzing Data, and (2d) Storing and Preserving Data.
 Under (3) Persuading with Data, there are the following subdomains: (3a) Making Claims with Data, (3b) Visualizing Data, (3c) Mapping Data, and (3d) Telling Stories with Data." width="100%" style="border: #9AB1DA 1px outset">